Secrets to Planning an At-Home or Private Estate Wedding

 You'll Need to Plant Early

 Most perennials need a winter to take hold, and it takes some time for annuals to fill out.
 Make sure to find out the appropriate planting times for the flowers you'd like, so they'll be in full bloom on your wedding day.
-For a spring wedding, cool-season flowers like tulips, daffodils, and lilies of the valley will be in bloom (which need to be planted the autumn before).
-For summer, try annuals like geraniums, Gerbera daisies, and African daisies, which should be planted after the threat of frost; you'll probably want to plant perennials for fall, like Japanese anemones, chrysanthemums, and blue salvia -- these should also be planted the fall before.
+For a spring wedding, cool-season flowers like, and will be in bloom (which need to be planted the autumn before).
+For summer, try annuals like geraniums, and African daisies, which should be planted after the threat of frost; you'll probably want to plant perennials for fall, like Japanese anemones, and blue salvia—these should also be planted the fall before.

 Your Wedding Officiant May Not Comply